Skip to navigation

 The classic view of Uluru

 On Monday my itchy feet got me rolling to the Rock.
 Ayers Rock, or Uluru to give it its proper title, is part of the Uluru-Kata Tjuta National Park, so called because it contains Uluru and Kata Tjuta, the latter being more commonly called the Olgas.
 I'd approached this final blast on my journey with some trepidation, mainly because of what I'd heard from fellow travellers.
-Comments such as 'It's incredibly expensive' and 'It's just a big rock' didn't paint the prettiest picture, and after Kakadu, I wasn't going to get all excited only to be disappointed.
+Comments such as 'It's incredibly expensive' and 'It's just a big rock' didn't paint the prettiest picture, and after Kakadu, I wasn't going to let myself get all excited only to come away disappointed.

 People climbing Uluru